-To install the fixed CineWide base plate on a VX-8d/CineWide:
+To install the fixed CineWide base plate on a VX-6000d/CineWide:

 - 1. Place the projector upside down on a blanket or other soft surface. - 2.
-Place the CineWide base plate on the bottom of the projector. - 3.
-If you are mounting the projector on a ceiling: Line up the three holes on the left and right mounting rails (included with the projector ceiling mount kit) with those on the bottom of the projector and CineWide base plate.

-4. Secure the CineWide base plate (and ceiling mounting rails, if needed) to the projector with the Pan-Head Phillips screws provided with the CineWide lens base plate.
+Line up the mounting holes on the lens mount base plate with those on the bottom of the projector, directly below the primary lens. - 3.
+Secure the base plate to the projector with the screws provided for this purpose.